Terms and Criteria

-1. The Medal shall be awarded annually to the author of the most distinguished contribution to American literature for children published in English in the United States during the preceding year.
-There are no limitations as to the character of the book considered except that it be original work.
+1. The Medal shall be awarded annually to the artist of the most distinguished American picture book for children published in English in the United States during the preceding year.
+There are no limitations as to the character of the picture book except that the illustrations be original work.
 Honor Books may be named.
 These shall be books that are also truly distinguished.

-2. The Award is restricted to authors who are citizens or residents of the United States.
+2. The Award is restricted to artists who are citizens or residents of the United States.

 3. The committee in its deliberations is to consider only the books eligible for the award, as specified in the terms.

-2. A "contribution to American literature for children" shall be a book for which children are a potential audience.
+2. A "picture book for children" is one for which children are a potential audience.
 The book displays respect for children's understandings, abilities, and appreciations.
-Children are defined as persons of ages up to and including fourteen, and books for this entire age range are to be considered.
+Children are defined as persons of ages up to and including fourteen and picture books for this entire age range are to be considered.

 marked by eminence and distinction: noted for significant achievement